 References are made herein to certain documents and reports which are brief summaries thereof which do not purport to be complete or definitive and reference is made to such documents and reports for full and complete statements of the contents thereof.
-Copies of the Indenture, the Facility Lease, the Site Lease and other documents are available, upon request, and upon payment to the County of a charge for copying, mailing and handling, from the County Clerk at the County of Riverside, 4080 Lemon Street, Riverside, California 92501.
+Copies of the Indenture, the Lease Agreement and other documents are available, upon request, and upon payment to the County of a charge for copying, mailing and handling, from the County Clerk at the County of Riverside, 4080 Lemon Street, Riverside, California 92501.